jital94/puzzles/index.md

 <br /> <br />

 ## Find the counterfeit
-We are given 8 coins of which 1 is fake.
+We are given 4 coins of which 1 is fake. <br>
 But the scamsters are smart and it is not known if the coin is heavier or lighter.
 You have a 2 pan balance like the one shown below can you find the fake coin?
+How many times do you have to use the pan balance to figure it out

 <br />
 <img src="https://assets.telegraphindia.com/telegraph/c33930ea-b58d-4cb3-ba31-13adbec14f26.jpg">
 <br />

-How many times do you have to use the pan balance to figure it out

 ### Bonus Part
-Can you solve the same for 30 coins
+Can you solve the same for 13 coins

 ### Bonus Part 2
 What if I ask you to solve for N coins.
 Can you write a code for this?